 For most children and young people, Surrey is a good place to grow up – the economy is doing well and many households benefit from higher than average socio-economic circumstances, but for some it is not.
 Deprivation exists in Surrey and there are groups of children and young people who experience poorer outcomes.

 Around 10% of children and young people live in poverty, with pockets of poverty often close to the most affluent areas.
 Surrey's population of children and young people is growing, with increasing demands being put on public services.
-For example, 16,000 additional school places will be required in Surrey by 2018.

 Against this backdrop of broader societal change, we recognise the need to adapt to a new context where there is a dramatic and sustained increase in public service demand whilst dealing with significant financial pressures.
 We are passionate about ensuring better service outcomes for children and young people and, within a challenging financial environment, this requires ambition, inspiration and resilience.